Lego Serious Play: The research effort

-In 2000, the systematic research effort on Lego Serious Play methodology focusing on the idea of playing seriously in organizations first started at the Swiss-based think tank Imagination Lab Foundation.
-The Imagination Lab's main task was researching the use of the method for strategy development in organizations.
+In 2000, the Swiss-based think tank Imagination Lab Foundation began researching the Lego Serious Play methodology and the concept of serious play in organizations.
+The Imagination Lab's research focused on the method's use in organizational strategy development.
 Their team of researchers wrote three books, 74 working and research papers, and 12 short articles.
 Imagination Lab ceased to exist in 2004 and created European Academy of Management iLab Foundation Award.

-Since 2004, David Gauntlett published a number of books on combination of Lego Serious Play in media studies.
+Since 2004, David Gauntlett has published several works on the use of Lego Serious Play in media studies.
 This approach makes use of metaphor and invites participants to build metaphorical models of their identities.
 The process of making something, and then reflecting upon it, is claimed to give a more nuanced insight into participants' feelings or experiences.

-Since 2007, Louise Møller Haase (née Louise Møller Nielsen) from Aalborg University published her dissertation, subsequent books and articles on personal- and shared experiential concepts and product development and prototyping approaches focusing on Legi Serious Play research projects at TC Electronic, the Red Cross, Daimler AG, and Copenhagen Living Lab.
+Since 2007, Louise Møller Haase (née Louise Møller Nielsen) from Aalborg University published her dissertation, subsequent books and articles on personal- and shared experiential concepts and product development and prototyping approaches focusing on Lego Serious Play research projects at TC Electronic, the Red Cross, Daimler AG, and Copenhagen Living Lab.

 In 2009, the Lego Serious Play method was further developed for use in schools.
-Teachers are trained to use it with students from six years old.
+Teachers are trained to usethe method with students as young as six.
 The method has also been adapted for use in higher education as a tool for teaching and learning, research, and ideation (Nolan 2009).
 Subsequently, the International Journal of Management and Applied Research has published a special issue on Lego Serious Play applications.

-By 2011, Loizos Heracleous from Warwick Business School and Claus D. Jacobs from the University of St. Gallen finished their two-year research project on embodied metaphors, which elaborated on Lego Serious Play action research at BASF and UNICEF.
+In 2011, Loizos Heracleous from Warwick Business School and Claus D. Jacobs from the University of St. Gallen completed a two-year research project on embodied metaphors, which elaborated on Lego Serious Play action research at BASF and UNICEF.

 The webatelier.net Lab of the Università della Svizzera italiana (University of Lugano, Switzerland) has further developed the methodology, releasing in 2011 URL (User Requirements with LEGO) under the Creative Commons licence.

 Since 2014, Alison James from the University of Winchester and her research team have researched the use of Lego Serious Play in various tertiary educational institutions.

-Research on Lego Serious Play methodology continues at various academic institutions.
-See the expanding list of publications below.